Daryaganj: History

-During the Mughal era aristocrats and nobles had their mansions in Daryaganj, some examples include the famous late Mughal era kothi of the Nawab of Jhajjar and the haveli of Walidad Khan, father in law of Mughal emperor Bahadur Shah Zafar.
-After 1803, a native regiment of Delhi garrison was stationed, which was later shifted to Ridge area.
+During the Mughal Empire, aristocrats and nobles had their mansions in Daryaganj; some examples include the famous late Mughal-era kothi of the Nawab of Jhajjar and the haveli of Walidad Khan, the father-in-law of Mughal emperor Bahadur Shah Zafar.
+After 1803, a native regiment of the Delhi garrison was stationed, which was later relocated to the Ridge area.
 Now known as New Darya Ganj, it once formed part of the British Darya Ganj Cantonment, one of the earliest establishments of the British in Old Delhi.
-The New Darya Ganj market was earlier known as Faiz Bazaar until the partition, when present traders moved into the area.
+The New Darya Ganj market was previously known as Faiz Bazaar until the partition of India, when present traders moved into the area.

-East of Daryaganj was Raj ghat Gate of the walled city, opening at Raj Ghat on Yamuna River.
-The Phool Mandi (Flower Market) of Daryaganj was established around 1869, and even today despite serving a small geographical area, it is of great importance, due to dense population.
+East of Daryaganj was the Raj Ghat gate of the walled city, opening at Raj Ghat on Yamuna River.
+The Phool Mandi (Flower Market) of Daryaganj was established around 1869, and even today, notwithstanding it serving a small geographical area, it is of great importance owing to its dense population.

-As the new capital New Delhi was being built after 1911, Daryaganj along with Paharganj were only two buffer areas between the new city, and the older city, which started being called the "walled city" by 1931, with Daryaganj sitting at the edge of the walled city near Dilli Gate.
+As the new capital New Delhi took shape and was being built after 1911, Daryaganj, along with Paharganj, were the only two buffer areas between the new city and the older city: the latter started being called the "walled city" by 1931, with Daryaganj sitting at the edge of the walled city near Dilli Gate.